woustachemax/QuackStack/README.md

 🐥 Quack!
 How can I help? > how does the search function work?

-The search function converts your query to embeddings, compares them against stored code embeddings using cosine similarity, ranks results, and feeds the top matches to the AI for a conversational answer.
+The search function uses local embeddings to convert your query into a vector, compares it against stored code embeddings using cosine similarity, ranks results, and feeds the top matches to the AI for a conversational answer.

 Implementation is in src/commands/search.ts